nise/delfi22/README.md

 **Citation of the Dataset**

-* Seidel.
-Niels, & Menze, Dennis.
+* Seidel, Niels, & Menze, Dennis.
 (2022).
 Data and Analysis of Reading and Assessment Activities in Moodle (1.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7300070

 The source code and data are maintained at GitHub: https://github.com/nise/delfi22

+**License**

+Distributed under the MIT License.
+See [LICENSE.txt](https://gitlab.pi6.fernuni-hagen.de/la-diva/adaptive-assessment/generationofmultipletruefalsequestions/-/blob/master/LICENSE.txt) for more information.

 **Acknowledgments** This research was supported by CATALPA - Center of Advanced Technology for Assisted Learning and Predictive Analytics of the FernUniversität in Hagen, Germany.